habeshaethiopia/internship-go-adventures/task_manager_clean_architecture/README.md

 - User registration and login functionality
 - JWT token generation for authentication
 - Role-based access control (admin and user roles)
-- Endpoints for creating, reading, updating and deleting users
+- Endpoints for creating, reading, updating and deleting users and tasks

 ## Endpoints